 On aggregation devices, you can configure extended ports by using the same Junos OS CLI and naming convention used for Junos OS interfaces on standalone routers and switches.
 The only difference is that when you specify an extended port name, the FPC slot number must be in the range of 100 through 254 in Junos OS Release 14.2 and in the range of 65 through 254 in Junos OS Release 16.1 and later.

-For example, for the four extended ports shown on Satellite device 1 in Figure 1 and the leftmost satellite device in Figure 2, the FPC slot number could be 100, the PIC slot number could be 0, the first extended port could be 1, the second extended port could be 2, the third extended port could be 3, and the fourth extended port could be 4.
+For example, for the four extended ports shown on Satellite device 1 in Figure 1, the FPC slot number could be 100, the PIC slot number could be 0, the first extended port could be 1, the second extended port could be 2, the third extended port could be 3, and the fourth extended port could be 4.
 The complete 10-Gigabit Ethernet extended port names could be as follows:

 You can configure the following features on extended ports: